 Nothing except 7 such friends.

-Once our daytime availability was used up, we began meeting for dinner every other week, sometimes in restaurants, sometimes in the home of a PGM in the mood to cook.
+Once our daytime availability was used up, we began meeting for dinner every other week, sometimes in restaurants, sometimes in the home of a PGMA in the mood to cook.
 We still do.
+Weekly we have a zoom meeting,

 Between the eight of us, we have 23 children.
 In celebration terms, the tally is 7 local weddings and more baby and bridal showers than I can count.
 At this time, we still have four unmarried daughters, in addition to several bachelor sons.
 So more celebrations are upcoming.